1Revenger1/NVCAP-Calculator/README.md

 This is compatible with GTX 4xx series GPUs and older, and works with both laptop and desktop GPUs.

-To use this program, you need node.js.
-To run, you'll want to clone this project, run `npm install`, then `npm run run` OR `node index.js`.
-Building is not required, but this can be built using typescript. `tsc` will automatically generate `index.js`, but `npm run build` will compile and run in one command if preferred.

-Once running, give it a VBIOS file, and then select `3` once it dumps you to the main menu again.
+Once running, give it a VBIOS file, and then select `2` once it dumps you to the main menu again.
 From there, you need to assign each Display (at the top) to a head.

 When parsing the VBIOS, the script automatically merges DCB entries with the same type and bus index and presents them as a single Display.
 If the bus index is the same, but are differing types, this will be presented as a single DVI Display.